 I know something is wrong with me.
 Things haven’t been right for a long time and they are getting worse.
-I lose things, I have things in my closet I don’t remember buying, people I don’t know walk up to me and call me a name I don’t recognize.
+I lose things, I have things in my closet I don’t remember buying, people I don’t know walk up to me and call me by a name that isn’t mine.
 I get calls or texts from people I don’t know.
-I am one place and the next thing I know I am another place and I don’t know where I’ve been.
-Sometimes I hear voices in my head.
+I am in one place and the next thing I know I am another place and I don’t know where I’ve been or how I got there.
+Sometimes I hear voices in my head chattering to me or even to each other.
 I feel like I’m going crazy but I’m afraid to tell anyone because they might think I’m crazy too.
 Maybe they will lock me up or institutionalize me.
 I need help and don’t know what to do and I’m really scared.

-When I get to the appointment I have to wait a few minutes until I am called into the therapist’s office.
-I hear a voice in my head saying, “You are an idiot.
+When I get to the appointment, I have to wait a few minutes until I am called into the therapist’s office.
+I hear one of the voices in my head saying, “You are an idiot.
 I told you not to come.
-Don’t you know this time they are going to lock you up.
+Don’t you know this time they are going to lock you up?
 They’ll never let you out!”
 I try to ignore the voice.
 Then I hear my name called.
 A lady is greeting me and she is bringing me into her office.
 She seems friendly enough and smiles at me.
 Okay.
 Maybe this isn’t so bad.
 Maybe she can help me.
 Then I hear the insistent voice, “keep your trap shut!”

 I walk out to greet my new client.
 When she made the initial contact by phone, I recall how distressed she seemed and how difficult it was for her to talk about what was going on.
 She did tell me she thinks she dissociates sometimes and has been having trouble finding a therapist who can help her.
 I told her that I do have experience working with people who dissociate and that we could talk about it more when we met.
 We made the appointment and now I invite her into my office.
 I can see how nervous she is and so, gently, carefully, I work towards making her more comfortable.
 She is hesitant but I wait, listen, ask some questions to get a better feel of what she is experiencing.
 I can see something in her eyes and gestures that indicate that there is more than she is willing to say.
 I can also see that she is testing me and is cautious when I ask her questions about her external and internal world.
 I make no judgments and know that if I make the wrong move, say the wrong thing, I may lose her.